Comparing the Best Roofing Material Options for Solar Panels

 Other Considerations When Installing Solar Panels

 Aside from the type of material that your roof is covered in, there are other things to consider when installing solar panels.
 These panels can be installed on pretty much every type of roof and roofing material, but some materials aren’t as well suited for the job.
+For instance, can solar panels be installed on a flat roof?

-Cedar shake shingles, for instance, are incredibly fragile and tend to break during installation.
+Cedar shake shingles, for example, are incredibly fragile and tend to break during installation.
 They are also not very waterproof and are a massive fire hazard.
 Fires can sometimes break out on roofs with solar panels attached to them if the panels weren’t installed properly or have been damaged in some way.

 For this reason, we recommend going with 1 of the 4 options listed above in order to ensure maximum durability and safety.
 The angle of your roof can also play a part in the difficulty and cost of installation.